WICG/webhid/EXPLAINER.md

         Promise<void> open();
         Promise<void> close();
         Promise<void> sendReport(octet reportId, BufferSource data);
-        Promise<void> setOutputReport(octet reportId, BufferSource data);
-        Promise<void> setFeatureReport(octet reportId, BufferSource data);
+        Promise<void> sendFeatureReport(octet reportId, BufferSource data);
-        Promise<DataView> getFeatureReport(octet reportId);
+        Promise<DataView> receiveFeatureReport(octet reportId);
     };

 The information contained in the report descriptor is not needed to communicate with the device, but may be useful for applications that rely on the report's characteristics to recognize supported devices.
 (For instance, an app may not care if a device has other inputs as long as it has at least one button.)
 It also serves as a guide for parsing data from input reports.
-Convenience methods `getField` and `setField` allow simpler access to field values within the report buffer.

-The IDL below is based off of the information returned by the Windows HID API and is likely to change.
-On Windows it is not possible to retrieve the full report descriptor from a HID device; instead, applications can query device capabilities from a "preparsed data" buffer to receive equivalent information for a particular collection.
-To ensure the WebHID API can expose collection information on Windows, `HIDCollectionInfo` will aim to expose a subset of the information available through the Windows HID API.

     interface HIDCollectionInfo {
         readonly attribute unsigned short usagePage;